Zdenka Badovinac: Career

-She was Slovenian Commissioner at the Venice Biennale (1993–1997, 2005).
+Badovinac was Slovenian Commissioner at the Venice Biennale (1993–1997, 2005).

 Badovinac was Austrian Commissioner at the São Paulo Biennial in 2002.
 She worked with the art group monochrom who created an elaborate hoax featuring Georg Paul Thomann.
 Badovinac discusses her role in the project in a short documentary film called "The Thomann In(ter)vention", created by Hadas Emma Kedar.

 Badovinac was a board member of The International Committee for Museums and Collections of Modern Art from 2005 to 2010 and president from 2011 to 2013.
 She is a founding member of L'Internationale, the European confederation of contemporary art museums.

+In 2017, Badovinac served on the jury that chose Agnieszka Polska as winner of the Preis der Nationalgalerie.

 In early 2022 it was announced her appointment as Director of the MSU Museum of Contemporary Art of Zagreb, in Croatia.

-Curated Shows
+Curated shows

 2000s

 Badovinac's first exhibition, Body and the East – From the 1960s to the Present, was staged in 1998 at Moderna galerija, Ljubljana.
 The exhibit then traveled to Exit Art, New York in 2001.
 She continued in 2000 with the first public displaying of the 2000+ Arteast Collection: The Art of Eastern Europe in Dialogue with the West at Moderna galerija.
 In 2003, Badovinac completed a series of Arteast Exhibitions, mostly at Moderna galerija.
 In 2004, Badovinac co-curated 7 Sins: Ljubljana-Moscow with Victor Misiano and Igor Zabel.
 In 2006, she worked on Interrupted Histories and Arteast Collection 2000+23.
 In 2008, Galerija Škuc, Ljubljana, Badovinac was part of the Hosting Moderna galerija! project.
 Also in 2008, Old Masters (2008) Zavod P.A.R.A.S.I.T.E., Center in galerijaP74, Ljubljana, also part of the Hosting Moderna galerija! project!